Article Snapshot

 Identity Verification

-Shared record systems may help people prove identity while reducing fraud risks.
+In general, shared record systems may help people prove identity while reducing fraud risks.

 However, these systems still need strong privacy protections.